Immigration 101 for Staff and Faculty

 F-1students may enroll concurrently if the combined enrollment is a full time course of study and a minimum of 6 units are taken at SJSU.
-Students must attend another SEVIS-approved institution and consult with the IPS office beforehand.
+Students must attend another SEVIS-approved institution and consult with the ISSS office beforehand.

 The J-1 regulations do not address concurrent enrollment.
 J-1 students should consult with their program sponsor or international office to discuss options.

 10. Can students transfer to another institution?

 International students wishing to pursue their study objectives at another SEVIS-approved institution must ensure the transfer of their immigration and academic record to another institution.
 F-1 and J-1 students must consult with ISSS to complete the SEVIS transfer in order to continue at another SEVIS approved institution.
 On the transfer release date entered into SEVIS by the transfer-out school, the new school can access the SEVIS record and process a new document for the program at the new school.

 11. Can F-1 and J-1 students work on-campus?

 U.S. immigration regulations allow international students to pursue part-time or full-time employment during the course of their studies under certain circumstances.

 F-1 and J-1 students, enrolled in a full course of study, may work on campus up to 20 hours per week while classes are in session.
 When classes are not in session, they may work more than 20 hours.
 J-1 students need advance authorization from the responsible officer of the exchange program that issued their DS-2019 before beginning on-campus employment.

 If students have specific questions about working on-campus, have them consult the ISSS Office.